top of page

 Co-founder & Advisor

-Following ventures in the catering business, he retrained as a Holistic Deep Tissue Massage therapist, studied esoteric philosophy and was a volunteer probationary Christian-Buddhist Monk for 4 years.
+Following ventures in the catering business, he retrained as a holistic deep tissue massage therapist, studied esoteric philosophy and was a volunteer probationary Christian-Buddhist Monk for 4 years.
 Following re-training as an assistant paramedic for the ambulance service, he then resigned to read Social Work.
 He has also been a criminal drugs support worker and a Quaker prison chaplain.

-For the last 9 years of his employed life, he worked for the NHS as a Community Development Worker, Equality and Diversity Adviser and in health promotion as a trainer and Health Improvement Specialist.
+He worked for the NHS as a Community Development Worker, Equality and Diversity Adviser and in health promotion as a trainer and Health Improvement Specialist.
 He has co-authored a chapter in a book aimed at GP’s working with mental health (Psychiatry) across different cultures.
-Furthermore, he is a registered Independent Social Worker and a part-time lecturer at the University of Plymouth, Exeter and previously Bath and works as a therapeutic mentor in mental health.

 Jenna Blencowe